Skip to content

 Logistics at work.
 An ethnographic study of young men at work in the logistics sector

 How do goods stay in circulation?
 How do you keep products on the shelves and packages ordered online arrive at your doorstep?
 Global capitalism relies on the work done in warehouses and transport, and the management of production chains is a key tool for value creation.
-Yet how goods move and who moves them is unknown to most.
-Little research has been done on labour in the sector.
-This project studies the work of young men in the logistics sector.
+However, how goods are moved and who moves them remains unexplored and there are little research on experiences of work in this sector.
+This project studies the logistics sector from the perspectives of young men.

 • How are goods kept in motion?
 Is value in logistics work created by physical ability, efficient automation or management?